 Economics has always played a key role in research and teaching at the University of Göttingen, ever since it was founded in 1737.

-Today, the Faculty of Economic Sciences is one of the largest in Germany, with about 4,500 enrolled students, more than 30 professors and assistant professors, and 6 honorary professors.
+Today, the Faculty of Business and Economics is one of the largest in Germany, with about 4,500 enrolled students, more than 30 professors and assistant professors, and 6 honorary professors.
 In addition, international researchers and scholars are regularly hosted by the Faculty.
 The Faculty also boasts a large research staff of around 200 research assistants and around 50 postdocs as well as about 50 people who provide administrative support.

 Excellent Research with Impact